rebelego/spectralclanmgmt/README.md

 All of its functionality is restricted to the members of Spectral.

 ## Credits
-This plugin uses modified code from Runelite's chat classes, Runelite's Chat Commands plugin, and the WiseOldMan plugin.
+This plugin uses modified code from Runelite's chat classes and the WiseOldMan plugin.